 2. Genome sequence report

-A total of 340-fold coverage in Oxford Nanopore long reads with a read N50 of 18,184 base pairs (bp) and 80-fold coverage in 154.9 millions paired 151-bp DNA Illumina reads were generated.
+A total of 340-fold coverage of Oxford Nanopore long reads with a read N50 of 18,184 base pairs (bp) and 80-fold coverage in 154.9 millions paired 151-bp DNA Illumina reads were generated.
+The coverage was estimated against the size of the final genome assembly generated.
 A Hi-C library of 102.9 millions paired reads was constructed for further scaffolding into chromosomes the draft genome assembly.
 The species appears to be diploid, with genome length of 279 Megabases (Mb) and 0.548% of heterozygosity as predicted in the k-mer distribution analysis (Fig. 4).
-Manual curation of the assembly corrected 8 misjoins.The final assembly has a total length of 288 Mb in 398 scaffolds with a scaffold N50 of 52.6 Mb (Table 1), a haploidy score of 0.985 indicating proper haplotype collapsing further supported by k-mer analysis, and 96% of the assembly sequence assigned to 6 pseudochromosomes (Figs. 5-7).
-The BlobPlot showing the GC coverage of the final manually curated assembly against the NCBI-nt showed potential contaminant sequences from Arthropoda, Mollusca or Chordata.
+Manual curation of the assembly corrected 8 misjoins.The final assembly has a total length of ~288 Mb in 396 scaffolds with a scaffold N50 of 64.4 Mb (Table 2), a haploidy score of 0.985 indicating proper haplotype collapsing further supported by k-mer analysis, and 97.05% of the assembly sequence assigned to 5 pseudochromosomes (Figs. 5-9).
+The BlobPlot showing the GC coverage of the final manually curated assembly against the NCBI-nt showed potential contaminant sequences from Arthropoda, Mollusca or Annelida.
 None of these sequences were filtered, since due to the parasitic life cycle of nematomorphs, these sequences could be horizontally transferred sequences.
 Also, these sequences could be artifacts as a consequence of the underrepresentation of the phylum to the database (Figs. 7-8).
 The GC content spans 26.93% of the total assembly length.
 The evaluation using BUSCO v5.4.7 (Manni et al. 2021) resulted in completeness of 71.6% against the metazoa_odb10 reference set (Fig. 9).
 The mitochondrial genome spans 15,085 bp and it has been deposited under a different accession number (Fig. 3).
+Up to date there are two more genomes of the phylum of Nematomorpha (Cunha et al., 2023), one of them chromosome-level.
+A comparison of the 3 publicly available to the scientific community genomes can be shown in Table 1.